flatironinstitute/sciware/35_IntroToHPC/main.md

 </div>

+## Quiz!
 ### Which statement is generally true about what we mean by a "cluster"?
-- A. One very powerful computer
+- <font color="red">A. One very powerful computer</font>
-- B. Many geographically dispersed computers connected via the internet
+- <font color="green">B. Many geographically dispersed computers connected via the internet</font>
-- C. Network of CPU nodes with lots of RAM that are linked together with some kind of network
+- <font color="blue">C. Network of CPU nodes with lots of RAM that are linked together with some kind of network</font>

 ### Network/fabric